soneyahossain/soneyahossain.github.io/index.md

 ### News

+* July, 2023 --- Our paper "Neural-Based Test Oracle Generation: A Large-scale Evaluation and Lessons Learned" is accepted at FSE'23 research track
 * June, 2023 --- Started working at Amazon AWS Code Guru team in Santa Clara, CA
 * May, 2023 --- Presented my paper at ICSE'23 in Melbourne, Australia
 * May, 2023 --- Received [John A. Stankovic Outstanding Graduate Research Award!!!](https://engineering.virginia.edu/cs-department-end-year-award-recipients-2022-2023)